JonathanRReed/JonathanRReed/README.md

 🌱 Currently I'm learning advanced medical neuroscience at UT Dallas & exploring machine learning.

-🧠 I’m not currently looking to collaborate much due to going to school; but would still love to see if I can make it fit in my schedule.
+🧠 I’m not currently looking to collaborate much due to on-going school; but would still love to see if I can make it fit in my schedule.

 📫 How to reach me: Connect via LinkedIn at https://www.linkedin.com/in/JonathanRReed0 or email jonathanrayreed@gmail.com.